-Availability and commitment of funding sources: This funding request is the final piece to the total project funding package.
+This funding request is the final piece to the total project funding package.
 All funding identified below is available and is formally committed to this Project (see documentation including Metropolitan Council Letter of Support, MnDOT Letter of Support, and Carver County Resolution.

-Carver County is committed to contributing \$12 million dollars from the adopted County Transportation Local Option Sales Tax, a new local revenue source.
+Carver County is committed to contributing \$7 million dollars from the adopted County Transportation Local Option Sales Tax, a new local revenue source.
 At the State level, the Project is receiving funding from MnDOT, bonding, and other grant sources.
-MnDOT has allocated \$2 million to utilize for construction administration costs, the State bonding will contribute approximately \$2 million to be used for right-of-way and design, and the Project received \$3.5 million from the Metropolitan Council's (the local MPO) Regional Solicitation funding program in 2025.
+MnDOT has allocated \$2.5 million to utilize for construction administration costs, \$3.9 million for design and right-of-way, \$3.5 million from the Metropolitan Council's (the local MPO) Regional Solicitation funding program in 2025 (a federal funding source), and \$25 million in 2021 state bond funds.
+Additionally, excess funding for an adjacent project along